Farmers' outfit claims meet with Haryana CM on sugarcane price hike failed to yield result | Headlines

 ''The government expressed its inability to raise sugarcane prices.
 During the 90-minute meeting, we told the Chief Minister Khattar and Agriculture Minister J P Dalal to increase cane prices as there was inflation.
 But the chief minister said a committee has been set up already and on the basis of its report, a decision will be taken,'' BKU leader Rattan Mann said after the meeting.

-In an official statement issued later, Khattar assured the delegation of farmers who came to meet him at his official residence that his government would soon take a decision in the best public interest.
+In an official statement issued later, Khattar assured the delegation, which met him at his official residence, that his government would soon take a decision in the best public interest.

 Crushing operations at sugar mills have come to a halt as protesting farmers on Saturday stopped the supply of sugarcane by locking the main entrances of the 14 mills in the state.
 They are demanding a hike in the sugarcane's state advised price from Rs 362 to Rs 450 per quintal.